romitagl/ck-llm/README.md

 ## Description

 Traditionally, a base model is trained with point-in-time data to ensure its effectiveness in performing specific tasks and adapting to the desired domain.
 However, sometimes you need to work with newer or more current data.
-Two approaches can supplement the base model: fine-tuning or further training of the base model with new data, or RAG that uses prompt engineering to supplement or guide the model in real time.
+Two approaches can supplement the base model:

+- fine-tuning or further training of the base model with new data
+- RAG that uses prompt engineering to supplement or guide the model in real time.

 Fine-tuning is suitable for continuous domain adaptation, enabling significant improvements in model quality but often incurring higher costs.
 Conversely, RAG offers an alternative approach, allowing the use of the same model as a reasoning engine over new data provided in a prompt.
 This technique enables in-context learning without the need for expensive fine-tuning, empowering businesses to use LLMs more efficiently.

 ### Fine-tuning